 On-going collaboration is modeled by adults and nurtured in learners.

-Learners have choice in what they explore, when they feel ready to dive in, and when they rest or play.
+Learners have choice in what they explore, and when they rest or play.

 Mentor Role: *create a rich environment* *facilitate off campus activities to "expand the classroom walls" into the natural world and community* *model engagement by offering activities, projects, and lessons to the community* *assist learners in identifying and navigating obstacles to their natural desire and propensity to learn*